2.14 Persons posing a risk to children

 MAPPA’s focus is on specified sexual and violent offenders in, and returning to the community.
 It aims to ensure comprehensive risk assessments using co-ordinated information sharing and through this sharing of information, assess and manage risk and direct available resources in the best way to protect the public from serious harm.

-Each area MAPPA has a Strategic Management Board (SMB) whose role is to ensure that the arrangements are working effectively and to establish and maintain working relationships with the Local Safeguarding Children Board.
+Each area MAPPA has a Strategic Management Board (SMB) whose role is to ensure that the arrangements are working effectively and to establish and maintain working relationships with the local safeguarding partners.

 There are three categories of offenders eligible for MAPPA: